Honda Accord: Other markets

 The ASEAN (Southeast Asian) market tenth generation Accord debuted on 28 November 2018 at the Thailand International Motor Expo.
-It was launched in Thailand on 19 March 2019, in Indonesia on 18 July 2019 at the 27th Gaikindo Indonesia International Auto Show, in Australia on 28 November 2019 and in Malaysia on 26 February 2020.
-In Thailand, Honda received over 4,000 order for the Accord in two months after prices were released in mid-May, with over 50% of the bookings for the hybrid variant.
+It was launched in Thailand on 19 March 2019, in Singapore on 5 July 2019, in Indonesia on 18 July 2019 at the 27th Gaikindo Indonesia International Auto Show, in Australia on 28 November 2019 and in Malaysia on 26 February 2020.
+In Thailand, Honda received over 4,000 orders for the Accord within two months after prices were released in mid-May, with over 50% of the bookings for the hybrid variant.

 The tenth-generation Accord debuted for the Japanese domestic market at the 46th Tokyo Motor Show through October to November 2019 and went on sale in Japan on 21 February 2020 and was imported from Thailand.

 The tenth-generation Honda Accord was unveiled in Egypt in 2018, and featured two trims: The LX trim, and the EX trim, both using the 1.5L L15BE engine with a power output of 188 hp and 260 N.m of torque.
 None of the trims featured Honda Sensing.
 As of 2024, the Honda Accord only comes in one trim, the EX, which features Honda LaneWatch.